 Now let’s get to the room!

-The sonic quality of a room can keep you from having perfect sounding vocal recordings.
-That you should not have room with standing waves (square, uncovered walls at even distance), that speaks for itself but besides that, every room has its own “sound”.
+The acoustic treatment of a room can keep you from having perfect-sounding vocal recordings.
+That you should not have a room with standing waves (square, uncovered walls at even distance), that speaks for itself but besides that, every room has its own “sound”.

 Now we come to the all-important playback setup.

 It is really absolutely critical that your vocalist can hear his voice, and that the background music is in just the right proportion to the vocals.
 If you can re-direct the output from the monitor lines to your studio, please do so and ask the vocalist if he can hear everything good.

 Many vocalists that are not that experienced will say “oh, it’s great” no matter how bad the headphone mix is.
 Use your judgment and keep pressing for more info.
 “Is the background music loud enough?”
 “Would you like to hear more drums?”
 Hopefully, you will get some helpful answers.

 Don’t forget to add a little reverb to the monitors.
 Most artists are used to how their voice sounds in a concert hall or club so the totally dry ambiance of a studio may throw them.
 Make them sound as good as possible in the headphones.
 Of course, don’t record the reverb, just add some to the headphone mix.
 Now we come to the final destination of the vocal performance.

 The mixing console and the recording equipment.

 At that point, you may just want to tweak your levels, add a little compression if needed, and hit record.
 Even though your wonderful DAW sports a signal-to-noise ratio of -95db or more, the noise floor of what comes into your console may not be anywhere near that, so please make sure that you record at the highest possible level that you can achieve without distortion.
 That’s where a little audio compression can come in handy to take out the volume peaks generated by your vocalist.

 For the rest, cross your fingers and hope that you’ll capture a super performance from the person in front of that microphone.